Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: UCQs and CQs

 \subsection{Algorithms and Complexity: \ELI and $\ELI_\bot$}

-We use Theorem~\ref{thm:charUCQwithFin} to develop decision procedures for $(\Lmc,\text{UCQ})$-ontology fitting with $\Lmc \in \{ \ELI, \ELI_\bot \}$.
-As in the previous section, we use Lemma~\ref{lem:charVarSimQuant} to deal with Point~(a) and~(b) of that theorem, reformulating the crucial part in terms of certain $\ELI_\bot^{\mn{sim}}$-ontologies.
-We are, however, not aware that the DL $\ELI_\bot^{\mn{sim}}$ has ever been studied and thus study it here.
+We now use Theorem~\ref{lem:charVarSimQuant} to develop decision procedures for $(\Lmc,\text{UCQ})$-ontology fitting with $\Lmc \in \{ \ELI, \ELI_\bot \}$, and also prove matching lower bounds.
+To use Theorem~\ref{lem:charVarSimQuant}, we have to work with $\ELI_\bot^{\mn{sim}}$-ontologies.
+However, in contrast to the case of $\EL_\bot^{\mn{sim}}$, we are not aware that this DL has ever been studied in the literature.
+We therefore study it here.
 A first observation is that, in contrast to $\EL_\bot^{\mn{sim}}$, finite and infinite query entailment no longer coincide. \begin{example} Let the $\ELI_\bot^{\mn{sim}}$-ontology \Omc contain the CIs

 where $\Imc_\circlearrowleft$ is the interpretation with $\Delta^{\Imc_\circlearrowleft}=\{d\}$ and $r^{\Imc_\circlearrowleft}=\{(d,d)\}$.
 For $\Amc = \{ A(a) \}$, we then have